This post was created in partnership with Wolf. All opinions are our own.

-- Slice the cauliflower in half, then chop it into florets.
-Peel the onion and slice it into 1/2 to 3/4-inch slices.
+- Roast the vegetables: Slice the cauliflower in half, then chop it into florets.
+Peel the onion and slice it into ½ to 3/4-inch slices.
 Cut the sweet potato into small cubes, about 1/2-inch by 1/2-inch.
 Mince the garlic.
-Place all vegetables in a large bowl and mix with the olive oil, cumin, coriander, allspice, cayenne, 1 teaspoon kosher salt, and 1/2 teaspoon black pepper.
+Place all vegetables in a large bowl and mix with the olive oil, cumin, coriander, allspice, cayenne, kosher salt, and black pepper.
 Line a baking sheet with parchment paper, then pour the vegetables onto the baking sheet.
 Roast until tender and slightly browned, about 35 minutes (no need to stir).

-- Once the vegetables are in the oven, make the freekeh: place 33/4 cups water and 3/4 teaspoon kosher salt in a saucepan and bring to a boil.
-Add 11/2 cups freekah and bring to a simmer, then simmer gently for 20 minutes.
+- Meanwhile, make the freekeh: place 3 ¾ cups water and the kosher salt in a saucepan and bring to a boil.
+Add the freekah and bring to a simmer, then simmer gently for 20 minutes.
 Let stand to steam, covered, for 5 minutes prior to serving.

-- Mix the Greek yogurt with 2 tablespoons lemon juice, the zest from 1/2 lemon, 1/4 cup water, 1/4 teaspoon kosher salt and 1/4 teaspoon black pepper.
+- Make the lemon yogurt: Mix the Greek yogurt with lemon juice, lemon zest, ¼ cup water, kosher salt and black pepper.

-- Roughly chop the almonds and parsley.
+- Serve the grain bowl: Roughly chop the almonds and parsley.
 To serve, spoon freekah and vegetables into a bowl, and garnish with yogurt sauce, almonds and parsley.